smnorris/roadintegrator/README.md

 ## Usage

 1. Create the postgres database if it doesn't already exist

-        $ python roadintegrator.py create_db
+        $ python roadintegrator.py create-db

 2. Manually download datsets that are not available via the download service.
 As noted above, download these to the `source_data` folder noted in `config.yml` and give the .gdb file the same name as the layer's alias.

 3. Download and consolidate all required data:

         $ python roadintegrator.py load

 3. Preprocess (tile inputs and generate lines from RESULTS polygons):

-        $ python roadintegratory.py preprocess
+        $ python roadintegrator.py preprocess

-4. Run the road integration:
+4. On a machine with ArcGIS, run the road integration:

         $ python roadintegrator.py process